withered-flowers/apps-validate-qwiklabs-juaragcp/readme.md

-# Qwiklabs Public Profile Fetcher
+# CloudSkillBoost Public Profile Fetcher

-This is just a sample apps to fetch data from qwiklabs public profile.
+This is just a sample backend apps to fetch data from CloudSkillBoost public profile.

-Intended to use for JuaraGCP's Season 5 event only.
+Intended to use for JuaraGCP's Season 8 event only.

 For more information about the event, please click the link below: